Home » 10 Types of Construction Vehicles & Their Uses

 Best for: Digging trenches for pipelines and cables

-Trenchers are designed to cut narrow trenches in the ground for laying pipes, cables, or drainage systems.
-They come in different sizes, from walk-behind models to heavy-duty versions for large-scale projects.
+Trenchers are construction machines that cut narrow trenches in the ground for laying pipes, cables, or drainage systems.
+Depending on your project, you might use a walk-behind model or a digger construction vehicle version for large-scale jobs.

 Keep Your Construction Site Running Smoothly with ZTERS